Showing 1 to 15 of 290 results.

 |Date||1928 - 1931||ID||3210|

-This Staley family film focuses on the activities of six year old daughter Pam.
-She plays with a board game and other toys at home, rides a horse on the beach and plays with autumn leaves.
-She has her first walk to School with her mother, climbs a tree in a wooded area and convalesces after a tonsillectomy.
-The film has intertitles throughout.
+This family film focuses on the activities of six year old daughter Pam who plays with a board game and other toys at home, rides a horse on the beach and plays with autumn leaves.
+She has her first walk to School with her mother, climbs a tree and convalesces after a tonsillectomy.

 [A Winter Cruise; SS Avoceta 3500 tons]